banianhost/docker-php/README.md

 - **SSH-Keys** are auto-generated for git access.
 - **Nodejs** & **Gulp** installed, just exec `gulp` from container

-# Vendor Script

-If you are making a custom images based on paas you can copy your init script to `/bin/vendor` so it will be executed at every update.

 # Webhook

 Simply set `WEBHOOK_SECRET` environemnt and use injected url `http://project_url/webhook.php?secret=123` to use webhook.